seansampel/quote-generator/README.md

-A simple Quote generator to understand fetch requests to an API
+This is a simple Roy Keane Quote generator using React and Git Gist to place the quotes.

 # Getting Started with Create React App